zivla20/data-analytics-power-bi-report649/README.md

     Dates[Date] to Orders[Order Date]
     Dates[Date] to Orders[Shipping Date]

-* Finally, a measures table was created to organise all the measures needed in our report.
+* Then a measures table was created to organise all the measures needed in our report.
 The DAX formulas needed to create each measure have been included.

   The following measures were created at this stage:
   1. Total Orders: Total Orders = COUNT(Orders[ProductCode])